 The time following the scam was draining, frustrating and at times frightening – experiences that Tom said he would not wish the experience on anyone.

 Because of this, we believe it is crucial organizations make cybersecurity a priority.
 It may seem like a lot of effort is needed to put procedures in place However, it is nothing compared to what is required should you fall victim to wire fraud.

 Here are three quick actions you can take to protect your business.

 Educate Yourself, Your Staff, and Your Customers

 You should keep yourself and your employees in the know about the types of wire fraud and signals to look out for.
 Additionally, if your customers wire money, ensure they are also aware of the signs of fraud.

-If you want to stay up-to-date with the latest trends in the fight against wire fraud, then be sure to sign up to our new newsletter (let me know the link for this).
+If you want to stay up-to-date with the latest trends in the fight against wire fraud, then be sure to sign up to our new newsletter.

 The next step is adding two-factor authentication to all your accounts.